urn216/ChatItUp/README.md

 This Program provides a simple terminal based chat server.

-Simply run the Server.class file to host a server!
+Simply run the Server.class file with a port as an argument to host a server!

-To connect as a client, you will need to edit the source file to input the IP address of the server, recompile, and then simply run Client.class!
+To connect as a client, you will need to simply run Client.class with the server's ip address and port as arguments!

-By default the client will connect to localhost.